ibrahimadlani/fib50/README.md

     ```

 ## Running the Application
-Once you've installed and configured the application, running it is simple.
-Follow these steps to get it up and running on your local machine.
+Once you've installed and configured the application, follow these steps to get it up and running on your local machine.

 ### Starting the Application